evan-hataishi/template/projects/open-power-quality.md

 4. Verify the update package with the key and signature
 5. Unzip the update package
 6. Run the script file

+### Uptime analysis ###

+Most recently, I've been looking into some of the data that our boxes collect.
+Everyone thought it would be a good idea for me to get my feet wet in our data and database structure by doing some data analysis myself.
+Serge thought it may be useful for to have a tool that could run through all our data to find times where boxes may have been down by calculating uptimes between each record.
+Just scanning through the first 5000 records already yielded interesting data and provided us with insight on when our devices go down for large periods of time.